FAQs

 This depends on the situation.
 Please reach out to us by email or by phone at 780-479-3566 to discuss the possibility of modified volunteering.

 Please reach out us by email or by phone at 780-479-3566.
 We will provide you a copy of your volunteer history and accumulated hours.
-Please note that the “Volunteer History” section of your online volunteer profile is not a complete or accurate account of your volunteer history.

 Yes.
 Please reach out us by email or by phone (780-479-3566) to find out if the homeowner you have in mind is eligible to receive donated hours, and the process for donating.